germangar/algorizer/DOC.md

 ## Practical Notes and Caveats

 - Series belong to a single timeframe/dataset.
 If you need cross-timeframe values, query the other timeframe via its dataset / utility functions (indexForTimestamp / ValueAtTimestamp) and then reference the appropriate series column there.
+- A generatedSeries_c can be retrieved by name from its timeframe using:
+  - timeframe.generatedSeries['name']
+  This is a convenient way to access series created earlier in the script or by the engine.
+- The arguments passed to your closeCandle callback — open, high, low, close, top, bottom, volume — are provided as built-in manual generatedSeries_c objects created and maintained by the timeframe.
+They map directly to the underlying dataset columns and are the canonical way to reference the primary price/volume series inside your callbacks.
 - For manual series, remember to update the series on the new bar if persistence is desired — otherwise only the current run-time value remains visible.
 - Because generatedSeries_c maps to numpy columns, vectorized operations and slice reads are efficient; prefer bulk reads when computing multi-bar indicators if you are implementing your own custom calculations.